-Being passionate about what you do is... never giving anything less than your best and loving what you do.
+Being passionate about what you do is... never giving anything less than your best

 Culture reforms

 Crown's objective is to be one of the most responsible and respected operator of integrated resorts in the world - right across Crown's stakeholder mix including the community, regulators and governments, customers, shareholders and our employees.